septa97/node-boilerplate/README.md

 cd your-project-name/
 npm install
 cp .env.example .env
+npm run --silent create
 ```

+Then fill up the prompt for modifying the package.json.
 The above code installs the dependencies and create an environment file.

 ## Developing the application